 A frozen Watermelon Granita is a real summer treat.
-It’s a refreshing, crunchy frozen dessert with just three simple ingredients.
-And if you want to make it extra special top the granita with fresh mint whipped cream.
+It's a refreshing, crunchy frozen dessert with just three simple ingredients.
+And if you want to make it extra special, top the Granita with fresh mint whipped cream.

 What is a Granita?

-So, if you have a favorite sorbet but you don’t have an ice cream maker (hint, hint -> husband), you can serve the sorbet a granita.
+So, if you have a favorite sorbet but don't have an ice cream maker (hint, hint -> husband), you can serve the sorbet in a granita.
 And conversely, you can turn a granita into a sorbet simply by churning it in an ice cream maker.

 Ingredients to Make Watermelon Granita